dusrdev/Diary/README.md

 ### Notes

 If anyone would like to help it is more than welcome, if you have suggestions I would love to hear them.

-### Future features (Not available in current release)

-* Allow multiple users, with option to delete entire user data.